Benoit3/Diematic_to_MQTT/README.md

 The Home Assistant discovery mode is enable by default.
 Check parameters in the Diematic32MQTT.conf file.

-You will just have to define your cards.
+You will just have to connect your hassio to your MQTT broker and define your cards.

 ![Hassio_Control](ReadMeImages/HassioControlCard.png) ![Hassio_Control](ReadMeImages/HassioMonitoringCard.png)
 ![Hassio_Control](ReadMeImages/HassioSettingCard.png)